wninobla/ddcloud-terraform-examples/README.md

 It's important to note that Terraform is meant to spin up ENTIRE infrastructures in a single shot.
 Any modifications whether adding, modifying a configuration or detroying parts of or an entire infrastructure are done AFTER an initial rollout is performed.
 As such, if one leave the previous .tf files in the same directory as the infrastructure.tf file Terraform will try to execute the content in ALL FILES in the directory in trying to create, modify or delete assets it things it needs to do work against.
 This will result in errors for duplicate assets as they are defined more than once and may overlap what work Terraform needs to be done against the same.

+Finally, should you want to dissect what attributes are configured or what data is seen by Terraform AFTER an asset is created, you can look at the terrafor.tfstate.zip archive as it examples of the actual infrastructure builds and output seen from the server running the "terraform plan|apply|destroy" commands from.

 For more information on how to utilize Terraform, please visit their website documentation at:

 https://www.terraform.io/docs/index.html